snazzybloke/Misho/README.md

 (see Investopedia if interested) for DBS arising from Minisys and MUREX portfolios (nodes).
 The only component of interest is the so-called IR Vega.
-For almost all trading days I have seen the only contributing currency ("CCY" or "ccy") is USD.
+For almost all trading days I have seen the only contributing currency ("CCY" or "ccy") is the USD.
 However, I have deliberately made provisions to make sure that any other currency contribution (even if zero $) does not crash the execution.
 This has, regrettably, contributed to the extra cognitive complexity.